QBioLab/D-LEDI_Wrapper/README.md

 # D-LEDI_Wrapper

-The `dledi.ipynp` show how to load Nikon D-LEDI sdk in python3.
+The `dledi.ipynb` shows how to load Nikon D-LEDI SDK in Python3.

 Hope it will help you.